 Technology is being built into the building infrastructure to conserve energy automatically where possible, and built into smarter system designs that better support occupant needs without wasting energy.
 Examples of our energy conservation initiatives:

-On Earth Day 2019, President Daniels announced JHU’s offsite solar power purchase agreement that will generate nearly two-thirds of the University’s electricity consumption.
+On Earth Day 2019, President Daniels announced JHU’s offsite solar power purchase agreement that will generate nearly two-thirds of the University’s electricity consumption, 250,000 MWh.
+This offsite solar power will go online in Spring, 2021.
 To learn more about this solar PPA, please visit the Hub’s article.

-Johns Hopkins is also home to one of the largest solar projects in the City of Baltimore and one of the largest building-mounted solar systems in the country.
-Photovoltaic (PV) panels atop seven buildings collect solar radiation and convert it directly into electricity, generating 1 million kWh of clean renewable energy each year, or enough electricity to power roughly 112 average households and offset 545 tons of greenhouse gases.
+Johns Hopkins is also home to one of the largest solar projects in the City of Baltimore.
+Photovoltaic (PV) panels atop seven buildings collect solar radiation and convert it directly into electricity, generating 1 million kWh of clean renewable energy each year, or enough electricity to power roughly 112 average households.
 The project was the first major renewable energy system installed at Hopkins, and it is also the first energy project that includes academic divisions on multiple campuses.
 The Sustainability Office is investigating additional opportunities for Solar PV on several other buildings and parking structures.

 See how much solar energy is being generated right now on the live Solar Dashboard.

 Cogeneration (Combined Heat and Power) and Trigeneration (Combined Cooling, Heating and Power) are more efficient than conventional electric power generation because almost all of the waste heat that is generated can be captured and used on campus.
-This means we burn less natural gas in our boilers to produce that heat.
+Similar to driving a car, burning fuel in an engine, and able to capture the waste heat to warm the cabin in the winter, we burn cleaner natural gas in generators and capture the waste heat.
 The university generates an impressive 28% of its own electricity right on campus utilizing energy efficient Cogeneration and Trigeneration equipment, located at the Homewood, Mount Washington and the East Baltimore campuses.
 When running at full capacity, these gas turbines and engines will generate over 20 Megawatts of electricity and convert natural gas into electricity and heat at efficiencies approaching 75%, nearly 50% better than grid electricity.

 There are also initiatives in place to reduce electricity consumption in our cooling plants.
 In the winter, when our internal cooling loads are small, outside air can be used to make chilled water using less energy than electric chillers.
 We can also make ice in the summer for use when the utility requests that we shut down chillers to reduce electric loads.
 The university has Ice Storage at Eastern, Homewood, Mount Washington and the Applied Physics Lab.
 There is free cooling capability at Mount Washington and Homewood.